lpraz/tiger/README.md

 # tiger
-A command-line file tag keeper/organizer.
+A command-line file tag keeper/organizer for Unix.
+Currently a work in progress.